sanger-tol/tolqc/tolqc-api/app/test/README.md

 - Excluding fields corresponding to non-nullable model-columns in a schema throws an exception
     - Other than id, as this is not required in request schemas
 - Specifying an id on post is handled correctly (no 500 INTERNAL SERVER ERROR)
+- Requests that lead to sqlalchemy errors do not return 500 INTERNAL SERVER ERROR